 To fund this program, PaintCare Recovery Fees are applied to the purchase price of architectural paints and coatings sold in Connecticut.
 The fees are paid to PaintCare by paint manufacturers, then passed down to retailers and eventually consumers.
 When you buy paint in Connecticut, you will probably see a line item called “PaintCare Recovery Fee” on your receipt or invoice for each container.
 These fees are used to fund all aspects of the paint stewardship program, including collection, transportation, recycling, public outreach, and program administration:

 |More than half pint to 1 less than 1 gallon||$ 0.35|

 |More than 1 gallon to 5 gallons||$ 1.60|

 The following documents provide additional information about the PaintCare program:

 Responsibilities of All Connecticut Retailers

-The Connecticut Paint Stewardship Law will require retailers of paint to (a) include the PaintCare Recovery Fee in the sale price of program products, (b) only sell products registered with the program.
+The Connecticut Paint Stewardship Law requires retailers of paint to include the PaintCare Recovery Fee in the sale price of program products and only sell products registered with the program.
 (Retailers may also volunteer to become a drop-off site – see factsheet below).
 More details are provided here:

 a.
-Add Assessment Fee: Manufacturers must include the PaintCare Recovery Fees (fees will proposed on March 1, 2013) to their wholesale price of each container of paint.
+Add Assessment Fee: Manufacturers must include the PaintCare Recovery Fees to their wholesale price of each container of paint.
 Retailers must ensure these fees are passed down to the consumer.

 b.
 Sell Registered Brands: Once the program begins, retailers must make sure they do not sell unregistered architectural paint brands.
-Retailers will be able to check manufacturers and brands from lists which will be posted here.
+Retailers are able to check manufacturers and brands from lists which are posted here:

 c.
 Volunteer to be a paint drop off site: To learn more, please watch our Retailer Drop-Off Site Video or read our factsheet listed below.